 Abandoned house at Csanytelek, Csongrád county.
 There are an increased number of abandoned buildings in "Mud Country" that after a time become one with nature.

-The retired Lajos Kovács in the only small room of his house.
+The retired Lajos Kovács is sitting in the only small room of his house.

 Pig slaughter at Csanytelek.
 Pig slaughter is an old tradition in Eastern Europe and it is still a frequent event in the countryside in winter.